 Let me ask you a question: When you cook at home, do you put cheese in every dish?
 The obvious answer is NO. (Unless you are a Keto freak!)

-This single analogy helps define so many principles for a sound push notification strategy.
-There’s enough empirical evidence for the efficacy of segmentation in push notifications.
+This single analogy helps define so many principles for a sound notification strategy.
+There’s enough empirical evidence for the efficacy of segmentation.

-According to PushEngage (a provider of web push notification expertise), segmentation can increase click-through rates by up to 218% depending up on the type of industry.
+According to PushEngage (a popular provider), segmentation can increase click-through rates by up to 218% depending up on the type of industry.

 Some marketers simply don’t like to segment – they are fine with sending the same message to everyone in their list.